 About the project

-A curated reading room for the databases disease research quietly runs on — written and edited by working scientists, not vendors.
+A reading room for the databases disease research quietly runs on — assembled and maintained by a single data scientist working on diagnostics.

 What this is

-It isn't a comprehensive directory of every biomedical database.
-There are excellent meta-registries for that.
-This is a curated picture: the resources that quietly do the hard work, with enough context to know which one to reach for and what its limits are.
+It isn't a comprehensive directory of every biomedical database; meta-registries already do that better than one person could.
+It's a curated picture: the resources that actually do the day-to-day work, with enough context to know which one to reach for and what its limits are.

-We're trying to write the registry we wish someone had written for us when we started this work.
+This is the registry I wish someone had written for me when I started working on diagnostics.

 • Curated, not exhaustive.
-If we don't think a resource is worth your time, we leave it out.
+If a resource isn't in active practical use, it's left out.
 Meta-registries exist for completeness; this isn't one.

 • Cross-referenced.
-Every entry points to the handful of resources you'd most likely open alongside it.
+Every entry points to a handful of resources you'd most likely open alongside it.
 The Referenced by rail on each detail page shows the inverse.

 • Honest about access.
-We label each resource free, registration-gated, controlled-access or subscription so you know before you click.
+Each resource is labelled free, registration-gated, controlled-access or subscription so you know before you click.

 License & reuse